 7. Attract new followers by running ads on social media.
 Most social media platforms allow you to target people with specific interests.
 Target those whose interests align with your organisation’s.
 You don’t need a large budget for this.
 You can start with as little as R50.

-8. Include clear Call to Actions on your posts.
+8. Include a clear Call to Action on your posts.
 Ask your followers to donate or to share your posts on their page.
 This gives them an easy and obvious way to make a contribution to your cause.

 9. Share your milestones on social media.
 Determine what your goals are and let your followers know when you meet them.
 This could be the number of people you’ve helped or the amount of money you’ve raised.
 Create infographics to illustrate how you’re meeting your goals.
 Tools like Canva make this super easy, and you won’t need to hire a designer.

 10. Create engagement opportunities for your followers.
 The more they interact with you online, the more connected they’ll feel to your organisation.
 Use the ‘Question and Answers’ feature on Facebook and Instagram to find out what they want to know or create a poll for them to vote on changes you want to implement.

 Use these tips to increase donations during your online campaigns.
 Remember, you don’t have to do everything in one post (and you shouldn’t!).
 Pick an objective for each post and then make sure it sends that message clearly, a variety of content is always better to get people’s attention and keep them interested.